The Sky God Who Withdrew: African High-God Traditions and the Salem Teaching Layer

 - Evidence rating: MODERATE

-- Basis: The Urantia Book directly documents the Salem missionary penetration of Africa at UB 94:0.1 and the specifically-Egyptian transmission corridor at 78:5.5.
+- Basis: The Urantia Book directly documents the Salem missionary penetration of Africa at UB 94:0.1 and the Egyptian transmission corridor at 78:5.5.
 The ethnographic consistency of the high-god pattern across sub-Saharan Africa, first documented by Schmidt's early twentieth-century work and synthesized by Mbiti, is robust.
-The UB's Salem-seeding-then-overlay mechanism accounts for both the specific monotheistic content and the specific marginalization pattern.
+The Salem seeding followed by partial overlay accounts for both the monotheistic content that survives and the marginalization pattern that surrounds it.

 Related Decoder Articles